 The Future Town, Future Council (FTFC) programme is the Council's main strategic planning approach to create a better Stevenage and great service for its people.
 The FTFC programme guides the Council's focus and resource allocation as defined in our Corporate Plan.
-The FTFC programme was reviewed in 2021/22 and streamlined from nine programmes to five.

-The five programmes are:
+There are five programmes: